In July 2012, Rabbi Darryl Crystal arrived in San Antonio to lead a synagogue divided.

 In fact, over the past decade, faith leaders have turned to traditional management education for insights into a variety of administrative challenges.
 It’s a trend that, from a distance, may seem obvious, even inevitable.
 Like their corporate counterparts, faith leaders often oversee a large staff (paid and volunteer), multimillion dollar budgets, and multimillion dollar facilities.
 Like executives in the private and public sectors, they are charged with meeting the needs of diverse sets of stakeholders.
 And they, too, are fighting for a place in the lives of an unprecedentedly distracted population.

-“Although there are many differences, the organizational challenges that a CEO of a Fortune 250 corporation has to face and the challenges that a pastor or rabbi of a large congregation has to deal with are in some ways quite similar,” says Nicholas Pearce, a clinical associate professor of management and organizations at the Kellogg School.
+“Although there are many differences, the organizational challenges that a CEO of a Fortune 250 corporation has to face and the challenges that a pastor or rabbi of a large congregation has to deal with are in some ways quite similar,” says Nicholas Pearce, a clinical professor of management and organizations at the Kellogg School.
 For Pearce, who cofounded and codirects the school’s annual Faith and Leadership Week program, the parallels between the faith and business worlds are not merely academic.
 Since 2012, he has also served as assistant pastor at Chicago’s historic Apostolic Church of God.
 “It’s a calling,” he says.
 “At the age of seven, I knew I would serve in pastoral ministry.”

 The Sacred and the Administrative